fastify/fast-proxy/README.md

 The number of parsed URLs that will be cached.
 Default: 100.
 > Use value = `0` to disable the caching mechanism

+#### followRedirects
+Specify whether you want to follow redirects.
+Default: false.

 #### keepAliveMsecs
 Defaults to 1 minute, passed down to [`http.Agent`][http-agent] and [`https.Agent`][https-agent] instances.